Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: February 9, 2026

-Would impose certain requirements for the use of aerial images of an insured property for homeowners' insurance purposes, including notice to property owners and appeals process.
-Addresses insurer use of drone imagery.
+Would impose requirements for use of aerial images in homeowners insurance assessment, including notice to policyholders and appeal processes.

 General Aviation Aircraft Registration

-Would require registration of general aviation aircraft used for civil aviation with issuance of certificates of registration and proof of insurance requirements.
-May include or reference unmanned aircraft.
+Would require registration of general aviation aircraft used for civil aviation, with issuance of registration certificates and proof of insurance.

 Last action: January 7, 2026